finalshine10/Barebones-RSS-feed-reader/README.md

-# Simple-RSS-Feed-reader
+# Barebones-RSS-feed-reader
-A simple RSS Feed reader for desktop built using Python.
+A simple RSS feed reader for desktop built using Python.
 Tested on Windows 11.

 Features:
 - Save multiple RSS feeds.